 - Preheat the oven to 190℃/ (170℃ fan/ 375℉ / Gas 5.
 Line the muffin tin with cases.

 - Beat 225g (8oz) butter and 225g (8oz) sugar together until very pale and fluffy.
-Add 1 tsp vanilla extract and beat to combine.
+Add 1 teaspoon vanilla extract and beat to combine.
 Gradually add the beaten egg a little at a time, beating well after each addition.

 - Divide the cake mixture equally between the 12 cupcake cases.
 Bake in the centre of the oven for 20 – 25 minutes.
 Once baked, remove from the oven and muffin tray and place onto a cooling rack to coll completely.